Help Center/ Cloud Container Engine/ Best Practices/ Permission/ Configuring kubeconfig for Fine-Grained Management on Cluster Resources

 1. Decrypt the ca.crt file in the secret and export it.

-1. Set the cluster access mode. test-arm indicates the cluster to be accessed, 10.0.1.100 indicates the IP address of the API server in the cluster (for details about how to obtain the IP address, see Figure 1), and /home/test.config indicates the path for storing the configuration file.
+1. Set a cluster access mode. test-arm specifies the cluster to be accessed. https://192.168.0.110:5443 specifies the apiserver IP address of the cluster.
+For details about how to obtain the IP address, see Figure 1. /home/test.config specifies the path for storing the configuration file.

 • If the internal API server address is used, run the following command: